Blog: Seven Calls to Action for the New Government to Integrate Children Who Use EAL

 1. Address the EAL policy vacuum as a priority

-Firstly, address the EAL policy vacuum and ensure EAL learners are visible in education policy initiatives.
-Why has this group been deprioritised?
-One reason for the lack of focus is the overreliance on aggregated data by policy makers.
-Looking at the data aggregated for EAL pupils hides more than it tells us.
-EAL pupils include a bilingual child of a wealthy French banker, and a refugee who might have no prior education or no first language literacy.
+The attainment gap for some EAL children has been ignored because of an overreliance on aggregated EAL data by policy makers.
+Looking at aggregated data hides more than it tells us.
+EAL pupils can include both a bilingual child from an advantaged, multilingual household who is fluent in English, and a refugee who might have no prior education nor first language literacy.
 In data terms, this would include some of the ethnic groups who achieve the highest attainment and some who achieve the lowest.
-Our research, commissioned with Unbound Philanthropy and the Education Endowment Foundation and undertaken by Oxford University, shows not only the significant differences between different ethnic groups but also crucially that it is proficiency in English that is the strongest determinant of attainment for the EAL cohort.
+Our research, commissioned with the Education Endowment Foundation and undertaken by Oxford University shows not only the significant differences between different ethnic groups but also crucially that it is proficiency in English that is the strongest determinant of attainment for the EAL cohort.

 Evidence shows that it takes over six years to reach the academic proficiency required to pass exams.
-Put simply, it’s the difference between being able to function at a basic level in another language, and passing a chemistry exam.
+Put simply, it’s the difference between being able to function at a basic level in another language, and knowing enough technical language to pass a chemistry exam.

-Data is clear that if you arrive in Reception as an EAL speaker and have the time required to gain full proficiency, you are likely to outperform your monolingual peers.
-But if you arrive later in the system and don’t have the language to access the curriculum, and you are too young for further education college, there may be little on offer.
-Some groups of learners, are falling through the system.
-Provision is needed in schools and/or colleges that enables pupils who arrive later to access a broad curriculum.
+The data is clear: if you arrive in Reception as an EAL speaker and have the time required to gain full proficiency, you are likely to outperform your monolingual peers.
+But if you arrive later in the system and don’t have the language to access the curriculum, and you are too young for further education at a college, there may be little on offer.
+Some groups of learners are falling through the system.
+Provision is needed in schools and colleges that enables pupils who arrive later to access a broad curriculum.
+For those students developing their English competency, opportunities must be created to enhance their speaking and listening skills and to use more complex and academic language.
 Explore our new report examining the experience of young refugees arriving in the UK later into the education system, drawing on research with 400 individuals.

 Why listen to us and why act now?